-CREATE_PARTITION STORAGESET-NAME SIZE=N SWITCHES
+''' CREATE_PARTITION STORAGESET-NAME SIZE=N SWITCHES

-CREATE_PARTITION DISK-NAME SIZE=N SWITCHES
+CREATE PARTITION DISK-NAME SIZE=N SWITCHES '''

 where N is the percentage of the disk drive or storageset that will be assigned to the partition.
-Enter SIZE=LARGEST to let the controller assign the largest free space available to the partition.
+Enter SIZE=LARGEST, on the last partition only, to let the controller assign the largest free space available to the partition.

-NOTE: See the CREATE_PARTITION command in the Compaq StorageWorks HSG80 Array Controller ACS Version 8.6 CLI Reference Guide for a description of the partition switches.
+NOTE: See the CREATE_PARTITION command in the StorageWorks HSG80 Array Controller ACS Version 8.7 CLI Reference Guide for a description of the partition switches.